SolarDub/make_fake_vmap/README.md

 - plot_map.py plots velocity maps for all three components
 - plot_hv_map.py plots velocity maps for the horizontal components (toroidal and poloidal) plus a horizontal velocity quiver map of the central 64-by-64 square-pixel region.

-To execute these respective programs, enter:
+To execute either program, enter:

     $ python3 plot_map.py